Home

-How To: Keep Your Android's Screen On All the Time Without Killing Your Battery
+How to Keep Your Android's Screen On All the Time Without Killing Your Battery

 Samsung's latest flagship devices, the Galaxy S7 and S7 Edge, as well as the Note7, have a useful feature called "Always On Display."
 With this one enabled, the clock and some other information will continue to be shown on the screen, even when you lock your phone or turn your screen off.